Jertusz/ngru/README.md

 To properly run the project poetry is highly recommended.
 Instructions on how to do it are available at the bottom of README.

+## Used packages
+requests - connection to external api
+djangorestframework - used to provide basic behaviour to all REST stuff
+flake8 - code formatting
+isort - autoformatting imports black - reformatting code (fixing line breaks, quotes) gunicorn - used to reduce strain on server
+pytest - used for writing test
+psycopg2 - used because of postgres db being used by app
+python-decouple - separation of sensitive info, easier split between dev and prod env

 ### Example .env